KavenArango/MeltWater_Project/README.md

 ## Description:
 * This program will read from the Key_words.txt file and convert the text into keyword that will be redacted from documents.
 These documents are placed in the Non-Redacted_documents when the program is ran.
 After a Document has the keywords redacted it will create a Redacted_documents folder.
 This folder is where it will output all the redacted documents.
 This ensures that all documents placed in the folder having a unique name.
 * This program can also take single document input and return the redacted contents of the document.
+* redactedProgram2 is the project is the corrected implamentation for the project
 # Instructions
 ## instructions without Returns:
 * Place the documents you want to redact in the Non-redacted_documents folder.